gnolang/gno/docs/concepts/standard-library/overview.md

 Gno comes with a set of standard libraries which are included to ease development and provide extended functionality to the language.
 These include:
 - standard libraries as we know them in classic Golang, i.e. `encoding/binary`, `strings`, `testing`, etc.
-- a special `std` package, which contains types and APIs created to handle blockchain-related functionality.
+- a special `std` package, which contains types, interfaces, and APIs created to handle blockchain-related functionality.

+Standard libraries differ from on-chain packages in terms of their import path structure.
-Standard libraries are distinguishable from on-chain [packages](../packages.md) by having  a domain-like structure as the first part of their import path.
-For instance:
+Unlike on-chain [packages](../packages.md), standard libraries do not incorporate a domain-like format at the beginning of their import path.
+For example:
 - `import "encoding/binary"` refers to a standard library
 - `import "gno.land/p/demo/avl"` refers to an on-chain package.